VITAMIN E CREAM COSMETIC INFORMATION

 22896

-Though many chemicals in beauty products present hardly any or absolutely no risk, several dozen are associated to substantial medical issues, including cancer, and neurological harm.
-Chemicals in cosmetics gain entry to your body through inhalation, the skin, and ingestion, and cause similar risks as food chemicals, per this site.
+Although the majority of chemicals in beauty products and cosmetics present limited or absolutely no risk, several have been linked with serious medical problems, including neurological harm and cancer.
+Cosmetic chemicals gain entry to the body through the skin and inhalation, and pose similar risks as food chemicals, per this site.

-Chemicals linked to cancer can be found in food and several other everyday products.
-But, no area of consumer products is susceptible to less government oversight than cosmetics and other personal care products, including Vitamin E Cream.
-Although most of the chemicals in cosmetics and personal care products in all likelihood pose minimal risk, subjection to a few has been linked to critical health concerns, such as cancer.
+Chemicals linked to cancer are found in food, water, and lots of other ordinary products.
+Yet, no area of consumer products is subject to less government inspection than cosmetics, including Vitamin E Cream.
+While most of the contaminants and chemicals in cosmetics probably pose very little risk, subjection to a few has been linked to major health problems, such as cancer.